Sharp Fuss-Catalan thresholds in graph bootstrap percolation: Coarse lower bound

 Since the full proof of the lower bound in Theorem \ref{T_pc} is somewhat involved, we will first give an argument that proves that $p_c=\Omega(n^{-1/\lambda})$.
 These arguments already contain some of the main ideas, and, together the upper bound in Section \ref{S_UB}, answers Problem 3 in \cite{BBM12}.
 (We caution the reader that the proof of the sharp lower bound in Section \ref{S_sharpLB} is not self-contained, but rather builds on the arguments in this section.)

 \begin{proposition}[Coarse lower bound] For $r\ge5$, we have that

 \end{proposition}

-We note that Proposition \ref{P_pcLBcoarse} fails if $r=4$, where $p_c\sim O\left((n\log n)^{-1/\lambda}\right)$ (see \cite {AK18,AK21}).
+We note that Proposition \ref{P_pcLBcoarse} fails if $r=4$, where $p_c$ is of order $(n\log n)^{-1/\lambda}$ (as discussed in Section \ref{S_Intro}).
 We point out that the assumption that $r\ge 5$ is indeed used in Lemma \ref{lem:Kr_stable} above and Claim \ref{C_KrDyn_on_union} below, where both claims playing a key role in controlling the spread of IntR steps.